-Josh Kruse is a motorsport journalist from Australia specialising in Formula 1 and the GP2 Series.
+Josh Kruse is a former motorsport journalist from Australia who specialized in Formula 1 and the Formula 2 Series.

 Having been introduced to motorsport at age four, Josh spent his early childhood sat in front of the television following the V8 Supercar Championship, he was then soon introduced to Formula 1 in the mid-90s and the obsession for cars and all things fast intensified.